Updated April 2, 2021 . AmFam Team

 Typical contingencies that allow an earnest money refund:

-The seller is allowed to keep the earnest money when the buyer breaks a key part of the agreement.
-It’s important to pay particular attention to contract contingencies that impact when default or a breach of contract occurs.
+The seller may keep the earnest money when the buyer breaks a key part of the agreement.
+It’s important to pay particular attention to contract violation details such as breach and defaulting terms.

 The seller will require a legitimate reason to break the contract.
 When the buyer doesn’t meet a deadline, like failing to get the home inspected within an agreed-upon amount of time, the seller can keep the money and nullify the contract.

-The buyer is allowed to reclaim their earnest money when the seller fails to deliver on a promise in the contract.
+The buyer can reclaim their earnest money when the seller fails to deliver on a promise in the contract.
 If they don’t hold up their end of the deal, the buyer can back out of the agreement and will be refunded the earnest money.

-You do get your earnest money back at closing.
-After it’s released from escrow, earnest money becomes cash you use to purchase the property.
+Yes, you do get your earnest money back at closing.
+After being released from escrow, earnest money becomes cash you use to purchase the property.
 There, your earnest money is typically applied to the down payment.
-But don’t confuse down payment and closing costs — they’re separate moneys that each help pay for the purchase of your home, but in separate ways.